tferrari92/automate-all-the-things/README.md

 4. Select the repo, it should be "your-github-username/automate-all-the-things"
 5. Select "Existing Azure Pipelines YAML file".
 6. Under "Branch" select "main" and under "Path" select "/azure-devops/01-deploy-argocd.yml".
 Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the previous pipeline.
+7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
 8. Click on "Run".
 9. When it's done, the access file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it to see the URL and credentials.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>